 I love Toob Toys!
-There are so many fun themes to choose from, too, and with a coupon can be really inexpensive.
-This bin is all about penguins!
-I added some colored gems from the dollar store, white foam paper icebergs, blue felt from my collection, an ice-cube tray and tongs from the dollar store, white pom pons and a couple of books I have picked up along the way!
+There are so many fun themes to choose from, too.
+This bin is all about penguins.
+I added some colored gems, white foam paper icebergs, blue felt from my collection, an ice-cube tray, tongs, white pom poms, and a couple of books I have picked up along the way.
 Kids can play along with the penguins and the book, set up ocean scenes and use the tongs to practice fine motor skills!

 Construction Theme Sensory Bin

-These trucks are a great little dollar store find!
+These trucks are a great little dollar store find.
 There are three sets here.
-I cut some different colored felt to make a construction site, added the same gems as the penguin bin, a scoop, small rocks, popsicle sticks and a little container of play dough (home-made or store-bought is fine!)
-I will seal the play dough in a plastic baggy as well.
+I cut some different colored felt to make a construction site, added the same gems as the penguin bin, a scoop, small rocks, craft sticks, and a little container of playdough (home-made or store-bought is fine), I will seal the play dough in a baggy as well.
 Kids can make tracks in the play dough, use the play dough as cement for the popsicle sticks and stones or just create!
 You can always add a book to this as well.
 We have tons of construction themed books!

 Christmas Themed Sensory Bin

 Well, It is the holidays so why not throw in some pre-Christmas fun!
-This could also be turned into a winter theme too.
-I added more gems, bows, pom poms, buttons and inexpensive little miniature ornaments from the dollar store.
-I also added a star-shaped ice-cube tray, tongs and a small container to the dollar store for additional play and sorting.
-As a final touch, I added some brown felt shapes, gingerbread man, Christmas tree and stocking.
-These can be decorated with the different items in the bin over and over!
-Lots to count too and you can turn it into a math activity for you and your child!
+This could also be turned into a winter theme, too.
+I added more gems, holiday bows, pom poms, buttons, and little miniature ornaments.
+I also added a star-shaped ice-cube tray, tongs, and a small container for additional play and sorting.
+As a final touch, I added some brown felt shapes: a gingerbread man, Christmas tree, and stocking.
+These can be decorated with the different items in the bin over and over.
+Lots to count, too, and you can turn it into a math activity for you and your child.

 I am so so excited about this simple idea for a compact little sensory bin.
 I love these boxes for storing other materials, but had never thought of using them for some sensory play materials.
 I plan to make a bunch to have on hand for my kiddos, but I also love Sarah’s idea for giving them as gifts.
 Thanks so much, Sarah!